 - who will deliver the intervention/therapy/services

 - where the services will be provided

 - annual goals (developed for specific areas to include behavior, academics, social skills, language, etc.)

-Sometimes, home educated students may have an IEP/ISP if they have or are currently receiving any related services from a school district.
-But most of the time, homeschooling parents don’t have these formalized plans in place in their home schools because they’ve already customized their homeschool to the individual styles, abilities and capabilities of their child and—and that’s okay!
+Sometimes, home-educated students may have an IEP/ISP if they have received or are currently receiving any related services from a school district.
+But most of the time, homeschooling parents don’t have these formalized plans in place because they’ve already customized their homeschool to the individual style, ability, and capability of their child and—and that’s okay!

 However, as the administrator of your homeschool, you may choose to draft a Student Education Plan (SEP) for your child, which is best described as the homeschool version of the IEP/ISP.
 It’s a really good idea to check your state homeschool laws regarding special needs requirements or, if you’re an HSLDA member, to contact our legal team with any questions.
 If you’re just beginning to homeschool your child with special needs, you may want to read 3 Essential Steps to Protect Your Special Needs Homeschool.

 As an HSLDA member, you can also reach out to our special needs consultants for assistance with creating your SEP, finding therapy and other resources, or reviewing and giving you feedback on an SEP that you’ve put together.